dnhn/gca-site/src/content/docs/cli.md

 git-audio global:set
 ```

-Enable `post-commit` hook for new repositories.

 ### Disable

 ```shell
 git-audio global:unset
 ```

-Disable initialisation of `post-commit` hook for new repositories.

 ## Repository-specific

+Install or uninstall the `post-commit` hook for the current repository.

 ### Install